sachihashimoto/X0Nstarquotients/README.md

 - SmallLevelComputations contains all the code and log files associated to computing the list of X0(N)^* of genus between 1 and 5 and classifying their rational points

+It also contains as git submodules:
-- Coleman is a copy of the repository of Jennifer Balakrishnan and Jan Tuitman for computing Coleman integrals https://github.com/jtuitman/Coleman
+- Coleman, the repository of Jennifer Balakrishnan and Jan Tuitman for computing Coleman integrals

-- QuadraticPoints is a copy of the repository of Nikola Adzaga, Timo Keller, Philippe Michaud-Jacobs, Filip Najman, Ekin Ozman, and Borna Vukorepa https://github.com/timokellermath/quadraticpoints
+- QuadraticPoints, the repository of Nikola Adzaga, Timo Keller, Philippe Michaud-Jacobs, Filip Najman, Ekin Ozman, and Borna Vukorepa